CBD Side Effects: What to Expect

 If you have issues with dehydration, CBD could exacerbate your problems.
 Some patients have reported CBD side effects that include an unpleasant dry sensation throughout the day.
 As noted above, CBD has an effect on secretions of glands and this will include saliva.

 Cannabinoid receptors are present in the glands that produce saliva, which can lead to dry mouth.
 It’s not too severe of an impact but can cause some amount of discomfort.
 Staying hydrated or drinking sports drinks with electrolytes can counteract some of this balance.

 It could have the positive impact of getting some patients to drink more water than they normally would on a given day.

 3. Increased tremors

 For people who suffer Parkinson’s disease, CBD should not be taken in high doses.
 High doses in some early research has been shown to increase tremors for Parkinson’s patients.

 As noted earlier in this article, inflammation and pain related to Parkinson’s can be treated with CBD.
-Many patients report positive impacts with the other effects of Parkinson’s.
+Many patients report positive impacts on the other effects of Parkinson’s.

 When taken in lower doses, CBD has tested as having positive impacts on alleviating Parkinson’s related pain.
 If you’re taking CBD related to Parkinson’s, your CBD side effects could be a dosage issue.
 Try lowering the dosage before discarding the treatment altogether.

 Always consult your doctor before beginning any treatment or changing your dosage.